GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have met bright students in computer science who have never seen the source code of a large program.
-They may be good at writing small programs, but they can't begin to learn the different skills of writing large ones if they can't see how others have done it.
+> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
+I also think about what the program has to go through before I start writing code.
 >
-> ~ *Richard Stallman*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts